reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-domain_registry/DomainRegistry-section.md

 ##Test methodology
 Two types of tests were performed: performance and scalability tests, where the load is varied; failure recovery testes, where one of 3 servers is failed and then put back online.

 The performance and scalability tests were conducted using 1, 2 and 3 application servers (as depicted in the left side of Figure 2).
 The number of database servers was always 4 in order to maintain the data availability.
 For each number of servers, 10 httpperf tests were conducted (using autobench) varying the rate from 200 requests/s up to 2.000 request/s with a step of 200 requests/s.
 Each HTTP connection was used to issue 10 requests (*num_call*) and 2.000 connection (*num_conn*) were used, totalling 20.000 HTTP requests per test point.

+The option to have each HTTP connection issue 10 requests was due to the fact that the Domain Registry's client, the Connector running on the Message Node, uses connection pooling and reuse with HTTP persistent connections.

 The following autobench command was used for these tests: